The Federal Government will Become America's Model Employer for the 21st Century.

 If you are a Federal annuitant, including a survivor annuitant, a deferred annuitant, or a compensationer, you are eligible to apply for coverage.
 Separated Federal employees with title to a deferred annuity may apply for coverage, even if they are not yet receiving that annuity.

 If you have separated from service under the FERS Minimum Retirement Age and 10 years of service (MRA+10) provision of 5 U.S.C.
 8412(g), and have postponed receiving an annuity under that provision, you are eligible to apply for coverage under this part.
 For underwriting purposes, you will be considered an annuitant.

-You may not apply as a qualified relative if the workforce member on whom you are basing your qualified relative status died prior to the time you apply for coverage, unless you are receiving a survivor annuity as the spouse of a deceased workforce member.
-In this case, your adult children and your current spouse are also considered to be qualified relatives.
+You may not apply as a qualified relative if the workforce member on whom you are basing your qualified relative status died prior to the time you apply for coverage, unless you are receiving a survivor annuity as the spouse or an insurable interest annuity as the domestic partner of a deceased workforce member.
+In this case, your adult children and your current spouse or domestic partner are also considered to be qualified relatives.

 Yes, there is a minimum application age.
 You must be at least 18 years old at the time you submit an application for coverage.